-Top tips to help you choose your ideal table tennis table.
+Top tips to help you choose your best table tennis table.

 Part two - What's the difference between an indoor and outdoor table tennis table.

-In this six-part series, we're looking at how to choose the right table tennis table for YOU.
+In this six-part series, we're looking at how to choose the best table tennis table for YOU.